Backing Up and Restoring Deployments

 If your deployment uses external databases, check that it is a supported database configuration.
 For more information, see External Storage Support Across Ops Manager Versions in Backing Up Deployments with BBR.

 If your Pivotal Platform deployment uses internal databases, follow the backup and restore instructions for the MySQL server in the BBR documentation.
 For more information, see Backup and Restore with BBR.

 The General Data Protection Regulation (GDPR) came into effect on May 25, 2018 and impacts any company processing the data of EU citizens or residents, even if the company is not EU-based.
 The GDPR sets forth how companies should handle privacy issues, securely store data, and respond to security breaches.

 Backup artifacts might contain personal data covered by GDPR.
 For example, a backup of a PAS could contain a user email.
-For more information about personal data that can be stored in Pivotal Platform, see General Data Protection Regulation.
+For more information about personal data that can be stored in your deployment, see General Data Protection Regulation.

 BOSH Backup and Restore (BBR) is a command-line tool for backing up and restoring BOSH deployments.

 To perform a backup of your Pivotal Platform deployment with BBR, see Backing Up Pivotal Platform with BBR.